naimur-29/naimur-29/README.md

 And I can develop any website given the designs.

 - 🌱 I’m currently learning FastAPI, PostgreSQL & React JS.
-- 💬 Ask me about anything about programming and coding.
+- 💬 Ask me about anything about programming and coding!!
-- ⚡ Fun fact: I'm afraid of PHP
+- ⚡ Fun fact: I'm afraid of PHP.

 Find out more about me & feel free to connect with me here: